YodasMyDad/ZauberCMS/Notes.md

 IMPORTANT!!
 DO NOT WORRY ABOUT UI/UX!!!
 JUST MAKE WORK, THIS IS A POC!

 #### POC to finish
+Get Tailwind working without reset
-Sort settings on media and content pickers
-Members (Including admins) and member picker
-Paths (For breadcrumbs etc...) - Think about what happens if a page is moved Think about save events of properties too, change data before being saved and loaded make validated plugin when saving into a plugin (Where the Content and/or ContentType is passed in) and the result is returned
+Make the single edit media much better and have an extended content editor which saves to extended content Get member tree's sorted (Need a TreeStub or something, look at screenshots) Members + Member Types (Including admins) and member picker Add TinyMCE editor - Need to think where to store the API key globally?
+Add settings and make settings UI uniform Paths (For breadcrumbs etc...) - Think about what happens if a page is moved Think about save events of properties too, change data before being saved and loaded make validated plugin when saving into a plugin (Where the Content and/or ContentType is passed in) and the result is returned